wp-plugins/adrotate/readme.txt

 We have a [knowledgebase](http://adrotateplugin.com/page/support.php).
 If that's not enough you can post on our [forum](http://adrotateplugin.com/page/support.php) and ask your question there!

-== Upgrade Notice ==

-= 3.6.6 =
-Critical bugfix for users using clicktracking.
-This patches a SQL injection issue in the redirect url.

-= 3.6.5 =
-Important bugfixes to stats and error evaluation.
-Small tweaks.
-Some new features.

-= 3.6.4 =
-Bugfixes.
-Small tweaks.
-Some new features.

-= 3.6.3 =
-Minor bugfixes.
-Improved PHP5.3 compatibility.

-= 3.6.2 =
-Minor bugfixes, Renewed bot list, MySQL change to accomodate improved impression counter.

-= 3.6.1 =
-Minor bugfixes.

-= 3.6 =
-Adds i18n and various stats related bugfixes.

-= 3.5.1 =
-Fixes access roles for reports not saving.

-= 3.5 =
-Some bugfixes and some important new features.

-= 3.4 =
-New error reporting system.

-= 3.3 =
-Several important bugfixes.

-= 3.2.2 =
-Fixes a version inclusion which for some reason doesn't work in Wordpress 3.0.4 and older.

-= 3.2.1 =
-Fixes a typo in the role name search (used internall)

-= 3.2 =
-Fixes the access control system in AdRotate as well as some other important bugs.

 == Changelog ==

 The full changelog can be found [here](http://adrotateplugin.com/page/get/changelog.php).